megaStar277/jsPsych_online_TMT/README.md

 ----------
 * **TMT.html** - Main script with jsPsych experiment structure
 * **analysis** - Matlab script for data analysis
 * **stim_generator** - Matlab scripts for TMT stimuli generation.
-The stimuli are images with the TMT circles structure.
+The stimuli are images with the TMT structure.

 Credits
 -------